In this blog, our wonderful Quality Manager, Julie Rutherford, shares her journey of Taekwondo.

 I have never been a particularly fit individual and have tried a number of gyms and fitness classes throughout the years but nothing really stuck.
-That all changed in August 2017 when I was reading the fit150 blog and a sentence stood out:
+That all changed back in 2017 when I was reading something and a sentence stood out:

 Taekwondo had been an amazing journey which has enhanced my self esteem, built confidence, developed discipline and strengthened both my mental and physical fitness.